 Future GUI Wallets

-Some merchants may also choose to list their products across several different Wallets and APIs.
+Some merchants may also choose to list their products across several different Wallets and/or Store Front APIs.

-The important thing for shoppers to understand is that they should only buy a product via a wallet upon which the item was listed for sale.
+The important thing for shoppers to understand is that they should only buy a product using the wallet upon which the item is listed for sale.